MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 	<img src="./img/ollama_deepseek.png" style="width: auto; height: 550px"/>
 </center>

-Also, truth be told, GPT-4o is actually not the most recent model from OpenAI.<br>OpenAI released the oX series of models, with o3 being the most recent one. **These model naming conventions confuse everybody.** The oX series was trained with added Reinforcement Learning, like DeepSeek-R1, trained with similar techniques and with similar results.<br>Most of the oX models are paywalled, though.
+Also, truth be told, GPT-4o is actually not the most recent model from OpenAI.<br>OpenAI released the o-series of models, with o3 being the most recent one. **These model naming conventions confuse everybody.** The o-series was trained with added Reinforcement Learning, like DeepSeek-R1, trained with similar techniques and with similar results.<br>Most of the o-series models are paywalled, though.
 Also, OpenAI doesn't provide a view into the model's solution reasoning, like DeepSeek-R1 does, for fear of revealing too much about the model's inner workings.<br>Google tries their luck on great UI design and fails, but at least provides the hilariously named but capable [Gemini 2.0 Flash Thinking Experimental 01-21](https://aistudio.google.com/prompts/new_chat), a free-to-use model that is also trained with Reinforcement Learning.

 ---